billpliske/blog.billpliske.com/content/blog/serve-dev-site-to-view-on-phone/index.md

 ### Three steps

 1. Open a terminal tab, and run your project on localhost.
 Let's say you're going with **localhost:5000**.
-2. In a separate terminal tab, run this command:
+2. In a separate terminal tab, run this command:<br>
 **`ssh -R 80:localhost:5000 localhost.run`**
 3. Done hosting for the moment?
 Remember to kill that ssh process with a **`Ctrl + c`**.